chinamike65/hugo-tuolesi/content/book3/book3en.md

 In order to save all sentient beings, the Buddha preached 84,000 Dharma Doors, the core of which is the sequence of the Bodhi path.
 The order of the path is either manifest or hidden, and has always been hidden in the scriptures.

-The sequence of Stages of the Way preached by Buddha Shakyamuni is "The Prajna Paramita Sutra", and the sequence of Stages preached by Maitreya Bodhisattva is "Ornament for Clear Realization".
+The sequence of Stages of the Path taught by Buddha Shakyamuni is "The Prajna Paramita Sutra", and the sequence of Stages taught by Maitreya Bodhisattva is "The Ornament for Clear Realization".

 Great Bodhisattvas such as Nagarjuna and Asanga, as the lineage masters of the sequence of Stages, have all been followers of the sequence of Stages.

-The successive biography of books and essays.
+**The successive biography of books and essays**

-It was not until Venerable Atisha's "The Lamp for the Path to Enlightenment" that the order of the path of to enlightenment was clearly stated, and it was not until Master Tsongkhapa's "The Great Treatise on the Stages of the Path to Enlightenment" that the steps of the path were explained clearly.
+It was not until Venerable Atisha's "The Lamp for the Path to Enlightenment" that the order of the path to enlightenment was clearly stated, and it was not until Master Tsongkhapa's "The Great Treatise on the Stages of the Path to Enlightenment" that the steps of the path were explained clearly.

 Countless practitioners have achieved success according to the stages of the path to enlightenment, and they have also become a part of learning according to the stages of the path.
 However, "The Great Treatise on the Stages of the Path to Enlightenment" is very terse and difficult to understand, especially for beginners.

-The study characteristics of Gelugpa.
+**The study characteristics of Gelugpa**

 The compassionate master, taking into account the difficulties of all living beings in their studies, explained to us the essence of the path to enlightenment - "The Three Principal Aspects of the Path".